-From a data-centric perspective, sharing data with third parties - whether intentionally or via incidental access - introduces additional This guide refers to all external entities as "third party" regardless of agency or commercial status, or relationship within the supply chain.

-risks to the agency with the potential to harm stakeholders, operations, reputation, and resilience.
+From a data-centric perspective, sharing data with third parties - whether intentionally or via incidental access - introduces additional risks to the agency with the potential to harm stakeholders, operations, reputation, and resilience.
 Therefore, agencies must consider the risk and appropriate controls throughout the lifecycle of the relationship with the third party.
 Learn about example use cases of third-party risk in Table 6.